Updated 5 August

 - If you develop new symptoms after a negative swab, you need to be tested again.

-An antibody test is a blood test either from your vein or finger-prick.
+An antibody test is a blood test, either from your arm or finger.
 It tests if your immune system is making proteins (antibodies) to fight the Coronavirus.
 Antibodies usually develop about 7-14 days after infection starts.
-They are not yet widely available.
+The tests are not yet widely available.

 I would like to have an antibody test, should I buy a test from the internet?